 6. Grab a pint or two in the Prince of Peckham

 This local boozer opened its doors in 2017 and it has since become one of Peckham’s and South East London’s most popular watering holes.
 Street Feast regulars ‘White Men Can’t Jerk’ man the kitchen and whip up some of the tastiest jerk chicken this side of Jamaica, and DJs spin 90’s hip hop and R&B classics until the wee hours on the weekends.
-Helpfully during the pandemic, it’s also become a neat co-working space.
+Helpfully during the pandemic, it also become a neat co-working space and is stilling running as one.
 After work pint anyone?

 Copeland Park and the adjoining Bussey Building are the cultural epicentre of Peckham, home to a diverse community of artists, small businesses, bars, restaurants and event spaces.
 At its heart lies the Copeland Gallery – a large, white-walled space which often has a range of different exhibitions on, from photography to modern art and everything in between.
 Check out their website to see what’s on and when.

 This legendary spot opened all the way back in 1927 and has been selling pie, mash and liquor ever since.
 It’s one of Peckham’s oldest establishments and the second oldest pie and mash shop in London and has been run by the same family for almost a century.
-Don’t miss a chance to try jellied eels – a traditional Cockney classic.
+Don’t miss a chance to get your tooth into some jellied eels – a traditional Cockney classic.